L. J. McCray

-James Oneil "L. J." McCray II (born June 18, 1991) is an American football safety.
-He played college football at Catawba College and attended Harding University High School in Charlotte, North Carolina.
+James Oneil "L. J." McCray II (born June 18, 1991) is an American former professional football safety who played for the San Francisco 49ers of the National Football League (NFL).
+He played college football at Catawba College.
+He also played for the Saskatchewan Roughriders of the Canadian Football League (CFL).

+Early life

+McCray attended Harding University High School in Charlotte, North Carolina.

 College career

 McCray played for the Catawba Indians from 2009 to 2013.
 He was redshirted in 2011 after sustaining an injury.
 He was a first-team All-South Atlantic Conference selection in 2012.
 He recorded 78 tackles, 2 sacks and 8 pass break ups his senior year in 2013.

 Professional career

 San Francisco 49ers

-McCray was signed by the San Francisco 49ers on May 10, 2014, after going undrafted in the 2014 NFL Draft.
+McCray was signed by the San Francisco 49ers on May 10, 2014, after going undrafted in the 2014 NFL draft.
 He made his NFL debut on September 7, 2014, against the Dallas Cowboys.

 On September 3, 2016, McCray was traded to the Seattle Seahawks for an undisclosed draft pick, but failed his physical examination with them, voiding the trade.
 He was then waived by 49ers on September 5, 2016.